Continuous integration for Android projects

 - store_artifacts:

-path: app/build/outputs/apk/release
+path: app/build/outputs/apk/release/app-release-unsigned.apk

 Running tests on multiple Android versions simultaneously

 The Android platform evolves all the time, and each version has its own bugs and pecularities.
 I am sure you have encountered some of them.
-A good way to avoid undefined behaviour across different versions of Android is to test on as many of them as you can.
+A good way to avoid unexpected behaviour across different versions of Android is to test on as many of them as you can.
 The CircleCI job matrix feature makes it easier to run jobs on multiple versions.

 job does that using the system-image